 Some Linux distributions have been known to have this as a default configuration.
 RedHat just recently removed this from Fedora and REHL, see Bug 1020147.

-Alternatively, you can change this configuration at a per user, per group or per command basis
+Alternatively, to change this configuration at a per user, per group or per command basis, you can suffix the

 Defaults!/path/to/my/bin !requiretty Defaults:myuser !requiretty